 Fun at Rondeau Provincial Park

 Rondeau Provincial Park protects North America’s best examples of a Cuspate Sandspit.
 It is also a birding hotspot!
-Visit this provincial park as there are plenty of fun events happening this Thanksgiving weekend including a guided hike and an art work shop.
+Visit this provincial park as there are plenty of fun events happening this Thanksgiving weekend, including Live Bird of Prey Show, Fall Colour Crafts, and Mindful Hikes.

 3. Elgin County